Annalisa Piras: Girlfriend in a Coma

 BBC, Arte Tv, SVT, Springshot Productions.

-In 2014 Piras wrote, directed and produced with Bill Emmott the documentary “The Great European Disaster Movie” on the crisis of the European Union co-produced by Nick Fraser for the BBC Storyville strand, Claudia Bucher, for Arte TV, Axel Arno for SVT, Swedish public TV.
+In 2014, Piras wrote, directed and produced with Bill Emmott the documentary “The Great European Disaster Movie” on the crisis of the European Union co-produced by Nick Fraser for the BBC Storyville strand, Claudia Bucher, for Arte TV, and Axel Arno for SVT, Swedish public TV.

 "The Great European Disaster Movie" (2014) is one of Piras's most notable works that examines the challenges facing the European Union through a mix of drama and documentary footage.
 It is the first ever film on the EU crisis from an international point of view and predicted a number of events which happened years later.

-The film shot in 2014 predicted Brexit, the hardening of the migrant crisis, populism, war in Ukraine, the unravelling of the idealism behind the European integration project.
+The film, shot in 2014, predicted Brexit, the hardening of the migrant crisis, populism, war in Ukraine, and the unravelling of the idealism behind the European integration project.
 Since then, it has become somehow a cult movie among audiences aware of the potential consequences of the slow disintegration of the collaboration spirit of the EU.
 It was produced by BBC and Arte among others.

 “The Great European Disaster Movie” won the 2016 prestigious German CIVIS media prize in the information category.
 The film was selected among 930 applications from media programmes from all over Europe.
-The prize was bestowed by the German Federal President Joachim Gauck and the President of the European Parliament Martin Schulz at a star studded event in the German Federal Foreign Office in Berlin in May 2016.
+The prize was bestowed by the German Federal President Joachim Gauck and the President of the European Parliament Martin Schulz at a star-studded event in the German Federal Foreign Office in Berlin in May 2016.